Thirteen Experts Say "Gangnam to Lead Price Growth"

 Mixed-Use Developments in

-Outside the Gangnam area, many experts highlighted Seongdong District (5 respondents) as a strong contender for the top spot.
+Outside of the Gangnam area, many experts highlighted Seongdong District (5 respondents) as having a high potential to rank first in price growth.
 Seongdong District has a relatively lower entry barrier compared to the Gangnam 3 Districts.
-In addition, the active mixed-use development of work and residential spaces in the Seongsu and Wangsimni areas was cited as a major strength.
-Yongsan District (2 respondents) is both an area directly impacted by the shortage of urban supply and a beneficiary of large-scale development projects such as the Yongsan International Business District, which are becoming more tangible.
-As a result, there are predictions that Yongsan could also record the highest growth rate.
-The district is considered to have very strong downward rigidity due to robust latent demand compared to limited supply.
+In addition, the active mixed-use development of work and residential spaces in the Seongsu and Wangsimni areas is considered a key strength.
+Yongsan District (2 respondents) is seen as an area directly hit by a shortage of urban supply, and with large-scale development projects such as the Yongsan International Business District becoming more visible, there are predictions that it could record the highest rate of increase.
+The strong pent-up demand compared to limited supply is seen as creating significant downward rigidity in prices.

-Other areas selected by multiple experts are characterized by solid demand driven by policy themes and proximity to workplaces.
-Bundang District in Seongnam City (2 respondents) was analyzed as being powered primarily by the visible progress of redevelopment projects, following its designation as a leading area for the first-generation new town redevelopment.
-Suji District in Yongin City (2 respondents) was cited for its clear role as a hinterland for Gangnam and Pangyo, as well as the significant potential for a “balloon effect” resulting from last year’s sharp price increases in Seoul.
+Other areas selected by multiple experts are characterized by strong demand related to policy themes and proximity between workplaces and residences.
+In Bundang District, Seongnam City (2 respondents), the market's main driving force is seen as the increasing visibility of redevelopment projects following the designation of the area as a leading site for the first-generation new city reconstruction.
+Suji District, Yongin City (2 respondents), is noted for its significant role as a hinterland for Gangnam and Pangyo, and the potential for a "balloon effect" due to last year's sharp price increases in Seoul was also cited as a reason.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.